 - Plumber John Hart invented the Thermette, a device that encloses a fire for boiling water outside.

-- Housewife Norma McCulloch invented a hand pump to suck air out of freezer bags.
+- Homemaker Norma McCulloch invented a hand pump to suck air out of freezer bags.

 The best-known New Zealand invention is the bungy jump, developed by A. J. Hackett.
 He made a famous bungy jump from the Eiffel Tower in Paris in 1987.
 In 2010 many countries had bungy jumps.